-Spearheaded by Film ETC Association, the festival has been co-presented in partnership with leading American film organizations, which include the Jacob Burns Film Center (since 2013), Film Forum (since 2019), BAM (2017-2018), the Film Society of Lincoln Center (2011-2015).
+Spearheaded by Film ETC Association (recently renamed Insula 42), the festival has been co-presented in partnership with leading American film organizations, which include the the Film Society of Lincoln Center (2011-2015), BAM (2017-2018), the Jacob Burns Film Center (since 2013) or Film Forum (since 2019).

 Moreover, new partner venues from all over the U.S. have joined since 2019 in presenting, both in cinemas and in virtually, a selection of the original 2019 Making Waves retrospective “The Romanians: 30 Years of Cinema Revolution”, initiated in collaboration with Cinema Projects.
 These include UC Berkeley Art Museum and Pacific Film Archive (BAMPFA) in California, Lightbox Film Center in Philadelphia, PA, Northwest Film Forum, SIFF Film Center and the Romanian Film Festival in Seattle curated by ARCS.